AIR ASSAULT OPERATIONS

 - Attached for movement to an assaulting ground element (linkup force).

 - Left in an assembly area until the assaulting element returns.

 - Repositioned to provide supporting fires for adjacent units or the air assaulting force.

 - Ground mobility is limited once the unit is inserted unless vehicles are provided.

 - Communication range is limited to that of portable radios.

-- Range of the scout platoon is limited unless its vehicles are lifted into the objective area.
+- Range of the reconnaissance platoon is limited unless its vehicles are moved into the objective area.